samuelnale/gaiaUCDs/README.md

 # gaiaUCDs

+NOTE: /Data files are missing, you can find the ones I've used there: https://drive.google.com/drive/folders/1XGBTtp4AsmOkBsOjV2KRX8ACVCfgvcvW?usp=share_link
+Download and copy them inside the Data folder where there are the matching .txt

 First of all, please DO NOT move or rename the "basic" files and folders.
 Probably this program will work only under Linux OS.